PaulStoffregen/OneWire/README.md

-** OneWire library
+# OneWire library
   A modification of the Arduino OneWire library maintained by @PaulStoggregen.
-This modifications supports the ESP32 under the Arduino Environment.
+This modifications supports the ESP32 under the Arduino-esp32 Environment.

   No changes are required for compatibility with Arduino coding.